 Google first launched Gmail in 2004 to a small group of beta users, and it has since then improved the free email service by refreshing its design (the last refresh took place last year) and adding new features.

-Today, the sheer number of features of Gmail would put many desktop email applications to shame, so it’s understandable that many users are not familiar with new Gmail features that were made public in 2019.
-If you count yourself among them, don’t worry: what we have for you here is a list of the top 5 best new Gmail features you absolutely need to know about.
+Today, the sheer number of features of Gmail would put many desktop email applications to shame, so it’s understandable that many users are not familiar with new Gmail features that were made public in 2019 and 2020.
+If you count yourself among them, don’t worry: what we have for you here is a list of the top 7 best new Gmail features you absolutely need to know about.

 On July 2, 2019, the Gmail development team made public a feature called Dynamic Email, which allows you to easily take action, such as leaving a comment in Google Docs, filling out a questionnaire, or browsing an online catalogue, directly from within the message itself.